Bring Your Appetite to Kentucky’s Food Festivals

 On almost any given weekend, you’ll encounter a festival devoted to unique food going on somewhere in Kentucky.
 Here are several examples to help you plan your gastronomic adventures in the Bluegrass State.
 Find more listings of food festivals at www.kentuckytourism.com.

-The sixth annual Winchester Beer Cheese Festival is Saturday, June 14, 2014 in downtown Winchester.
-Sample a large variety of beer cheese and vote for your favorite.
+Sample a large variety of beer cheese and vote for your favorite during Winchester's annual Beer Cheese Festival.
 The festival also features music, children’s area, arts and crafts and Kentucky Proud food products. www.beercheesefestival.com

-Covington’s MainStrasse Village hosts the Original Goettafest June 13-15, 2014.
-Enjoy goetta, a unique dish from Germany, in new and appetizing recipes.
+Covington’s MainStrasse Village hosts the Original Goettafest showcasing goetta, a unique dish from Germany, in new and appetizing recipes.
 Arts/crafts and entertainment complement the goetta and other favorite festival foods.
-Mainstrasse also hosts Maifest, a traditional German welcoming of spring wines, May 16-18, and a rollicking Oktoberfest Sept.
-5-7. www.goettafest.com, www.mainstrasse.org
+Mainstrasse also hosts Maifest, a traditional German welcoming of spring wines and a rollicking Oktoberfest. www.goettafest.com, www.mainstrasse.org

-Barbecue on the River runs Sept.
-25-27, 2014 in Paducah.
 Gather with local Kentuckians to feast on mouthwatering hickory smoked meats.
-More than 40 barbecue teams cook up 60 tons of meat during the three-day fall festival in this historic Ohio River city. www.bbqontheriver.org
+More than 40 barbecue teams cook up 60 tons of meat during Paducah's Barbecue on the River festival in this historic Ohio River city. www.bbqontheriver.org

 In Irvine, celebrate the Appalachian morel mushroom at the annual Mountain Mushroom Festival (April 2014 dates TBA).
 This one-of-a-kind festival includes a morel market, mushroom cook-off and also displays related to the Kentucky agate gem rock native to the area. www.moutainmushroomfestival.org

 Harlan County celebrates its love for poke sallet, a hardy plant that grows wild in the region, with a festival that started six decades ago.
-At this June festival (2014 dates TBA), locals cook up savory dishes with the spinach-like leaves of the pokeweed plant as a beauty contest, music and other fun activities entertain guests. www.harlanfestivals.com
+At this June festival locals cook up savory dishes with the spinach-like leaves of the pokeweed plant as a beauty contest, music and other fun activities entertain guests.www.pokesalletfestival.com

 Some of the many other Kentucky festivals foodies will enjoy include the Spoonbread Festival (Berea, September),World Chicken Festival (London, September), Knott County Gingerbread Festival (Hindman, September), Monroe County Watermelon Festival (Tompkinsville, September), Casey County Apple Festival (Liberty, September),International Barbecue Festival (Owensboro, May) and Seedtime on the Cumberland (Whitesburg, June).